Classification of low-rank odd-dimensional modular categories: Odd-dimensional MTCs of rank 33--49

-This simply leaves the case $\{15, 15, 7\}$.
-We will discard this case by contradiction: assume that such a MTC exists.
+\textbf{Case [(2, 15), (1, 7)]}: assume for contradiction that an MTC corresponding to this case exists.
 By Lemma~\ref{lemma: rank not divisible by p}, we know that $\rank(\Cad)=7$.
 We also know that $|\mathcal{G}(\Cad)|=3$.
 Consider the de-equivariantization of $\Cad$ by $\mathbb Z_3$.
 Since there are only $4$ non-invertible objects in $\Cad$ and the number of non-fixed objects must be a multiple of $6$ by Remark~\ref{remark: fixed fpdim divisible by p}, all must be fixed by the action of $\GC$ on the simple objects of $\Cad$.
 Therefore, each non-invertible simple object in $\Cad$ creates three simple objects in $(\Cad)_{\mathbb Z_3}$, so the rank of $(\Cad)_{\mathbb Z_3}$ must be $1+4\cdot 3=13$.

 Since $(\Cad)_{\mathbb Z_3}$ is modular (see Section~\ref{section: equivariantization}), it must be pointed by~\cite[Theorem 6.3 (a)]{CP}.
 This means that $\FPdim((\Cad)_{\mathbb Z_3})=13$ and $\FPdim(\Cad)=39$.
 This must be equal to the Frobenius-Perron dimension of any of the two non-adjoint components $\C_g$ of the universal grading of $\C$.
 The Frobenius-Perron dimension of all simple objects outside of $\Cad$ must be at least $3$ since all invertible objects are in $\Cad$.
-Since the rank of the non-adjoint components is $9$, the Frobenius-Perron dimension of a non-adjoint component $\C_g$ is at least $15\cdot 9 = 135 > 39$, a contradiction.
+Since the rank of the non-adjoint components is $15$, the Frobenius-Perron dimension of a non-adjoint component $\C_g$ is at least $15\cdot 9 = 135 > 39$, a contradiction.

 This means that $\C$ must be pointed or perfect, as desired. \end{proof}